News

 Preparing for the PMP® exam is not an easy task.

-It requires commitment and dedication, plus you have to choose the right training provider.
 The training provider will prepare you for the exam and will enable you to successfully submit your exam application.
 Indeed, in order to apply for the PMP exam, you should prove you completed 35 hours of project management training.

 QRP is a PMI Authorized Training Partner (ATP).
 To maintain this designation, we must continuously meet rigorous standards for quality and effectiveness.
 As ATP we completed the PMI Train the Trainer – PMP Exam Prep® program and we use PMI-developed training course content.
 Training with an Authorized Partner will ensure you are trained:- By an organization you can trust,